Exposed to earwax, moisture and dust

 Consultation with your audiologist will also be necessary to make adjustments to your devices as your hearing changes over time.
 The power (gain) of your hearing aid at various pitches (frequencies) can be turned up or down to suit your hearing loss, making it crucial to undergo annual hearing reviews to ensure your devices are meeting your needs.

 If you require any assistance with hearing aid repairs or maintenance, the friendly staff at Victorian Hearing can help.
-Call us on 1300 736 995, or send us a message through our online contact page.
+Call us on (03) 9558 8842, or send us a message through our form below.